jmg1297/thesis/README.md

 2. `src`: contains scripts used to carry out the analysis
 3. `imgs`: contains images produced by scripts

-The majority of Python scripts have been written using the `argparse` package, so running `python <script_name.py> -h` or `python <script_name.py> --help` will display usage information.
+The majority of my Python scripts have been written using the `argparse` package, so running `python <script_name.py> -h` or `python <script_name.py> --help` will display usage information.
 Scripts written in other languages will have descriptive comments, unless